 I’ve mentioned in the previous post that Xiao Luohao, the game’s editor-in-chief, allegedly made a statement that there will be a surprising reunion with a Harbinger.
 Given what we know so far:

 The whole thing just feels like a teasing and marketing hype cycle to me.
 After all, if you wanted to do a “surprising reunion”, you gotta prep the audience by building up hype before you reveal the big surprise.
 This ensures that the audience is well-informed that something major is about to happen, but at the same time, they can’t stretch this for too long or else they’ll get burnt out from all the blueballing.
-Releasing merch drops, character mentions, and artworks that evoke the feeling of her absence is a perfect way to do this in a controlled manner.
+Releasing merch drops, character mentions, and artworks that evoke the feeling of her absence is the perfect way to do this in a controlled manner.

 Her resurrection arc might have already been in development